EinorDane/Personal-Finance-Tracker/README.md

 - **Port conflicts:** Make sure nothing else is using ports 8080 (backend) or 3000 (frontend).
 - **Database errors:** Ensure MySQL is running and credentials are correct.
 - **Dependencies:** If `npm install` or `gradlew bootRun` fails, check Node.js and Java installations.
+- **Visual issues:** If the background gradient or currency formatting is not showing, hard-refresh your browser and ensure you have the latest code.

 ---